Five of the USA's most impressive National Parks are the focus of this sensational tour of the Wild West's natural splendours.

 For a once-in-a-lifetime experience, take an optional 'flightseeing' excursion: a helicopter flight over the heart of the canyon with incomparable views of flame-coloured walls plunging 4,800 feet into the Colorado River.
 Leaving the high country of Arizona, we pass through Williams on famous Route 66, and then the old Mohave gold strike country, which still has traces of century-old ghost towns, to Las Vegas - a neon desert oasis, packed with spectacular hotels and casinos.

-Transfer to the airport for your flight to the UK, or extend your stay.
+Transfer to the airport for your flight to the UK, or extend your stay in Las Vegas.

 Maximum elevation on this tour is 9,033 ft.

 Join us on our special departures to visit the Little Bighorn Battlefield that commemorates one of America's most significant and famous battles.
 A special 17 day itinerary on selected departure dates.
 Please see our website for details or call our contact centre free on 0800 997 8821.